How Much Are SSDI Benefits in 2026? Social Security Disability Calculator

 How Much in Social Security Back Pay Can You Get?

 How much you'll receive in Social Security disability back payments depends on your SSDI monthly amount.
 And how many months of back payments you get is determined by your application date and your established date of onset (when your disability started).
-For instance, if you were disabled for 10 months before you were approved for benefits, you will get 10 months of back payments.
+For instance, if you were disabled for nine months before you were approved for benefits, you'll get four months of back pay (you have to subtract the five-month waiting period).

-If you previously applied for disability benefits but didn't get them that time, your backpay might go back even further—to the original application date.
-Learn more about how SSDI backpay is calculated.
+If you previously applied for disability benefits but didn't get them that time, your back pay might go back even further—to your original application date.
+Learn more about how SSDI back pay is calculated.

-The chart below shows the average monthly SSDI payment in each state for people who can no longer work (benefit amounts for widows and adult children are not included).
+The chart below shows the average monthly SSDI payment in each state for people who can no longer work (benefit amounts for widows and adult children tend to be lower and are not included).

-Find the average benefit amount for your state below.
+Find the average SSDI benefit amount for your state below.

 State